sujpac/sentiment-analysis-model/README.md

-# Film Review Sentiment Analysis Model
+# Film Review Sentiment Analysis

 ## Background
 We will be using the [IMDb dataset](http://ai.stanford.edu/~amaas/data/sentiment/)